ash/raku-course/strings/escaping-special-characters/index.md

 ← [Strings](..) / [Variable interpolation](../variable-interpolation) | [Strings](..) / [String length](../string-length) →

-💪 Or you can jump straight to the [assignments on strings](../assignments).
+💪 Or you can jump straight to the [exercises on strings](../exercises).